Facilitate with the Postdoc Academy Resources

 PALS are small groups of postdocs who meet once a week while either taking the Postdoc Academy online course, or utilizing Postdoc Academy content from our website.
-In June 2020, all PALS will be held virtually.
+All PALS will be held virtually.
 Each PALS will be guided by a facilitator (a postdoc or anyone who supports postdocs) who will receive a Facilitator Guide and can join our Community of Facilitators.

 The facilitator of a PALS will: